 Katie is a Senior Lecturer at ULaw’s Bloomsbury Campus.
 She studied Classics at Durham University before completing the GDL and LPC at ULaw, Guildford.
 After qualification, she spent 5 years working at Fox Williams as a corporate lawyer before joining ULaw in 2005.
 Katie teaches various subjects on the LPC including Business Law and Practice and Employment Law.

-Chris Hooley is a Senior Tutor at ULaw's Bloomsbury Campus, who has a BA (Hons) in Law from the University of Durham and studied for the LPC at ULaw.
+Chris Hooley is a Senior Lecturer at ULaw's Bloomsbury Campus, who has a BA (Hons) in Law from the University of Durham and studied for the LPC at ULaw.
 He trained as a solicitor at Linklaters and qualified into the Real Estate team there, working on a range of commercial property transactions before moving into legal education.
 Chris teaches Intellectual Property on the LPC, Land Law on the GDL and LLB and Contract Law on the LLB and PgDL/MA.

 Nancy has a BA (Hons) in Jurisprudence from the University of Oxford.
 She studied for the Law Society Finals at ULaw.
 She trained and qualified as a solicitor at Iliffes and worked in family law until she moved into legal education.
 Nancy teaches and is Module Lead of Public Law on the LLB and GDL.
 She also teaches Family Law on the LLB, Family Law and Dispute Resolution on the LPC and co-authors Family Law and Practice (CLP).